Skip to main content

 Money overview

-The Money page (accessible from Money in the sidebar) shows all charges across all customers in one place.
-It includes summary cards for Overdue, Unpaid, and Paid totals this month, plus a searchable and filterable list of all charges.
+The Money page (accessible from Money in the sidebar) shows all invoices across all customers in one place.
+It includes summary cards for Overdue, Unpaid, and Paid totals this month, plus a searchable and filterable invoice list.
 See Money overview for full details.